 Harvesting Method: Dry

 When to Harvest: Let pods dry on vines until they have fully matured and turned brown in color (about 6 weeks after ripened).
-Note: Only allow 1-2 pods to mature on each plant to extend growing season.

 How to Harvest: For small amounts, open pods by hand.
 Flail pods for large amounts.